Skip to main content

 The generation effect: Delineation of a phenomenon.
 J. Experimental Psychology: Human Learning and Memory, 4(6).

-The foundational “generation effect”: words you produce yourself are remembered reliably better than the same words handed to you.
-The mental effort of generating an answer, not receiving it, is what cements it in memory.
+The foundational study of the “generation effect,” showing that words you produce yourself are remembered reliably better than the same words handed to you.

 View source ↗